SSauseda/Staybnc/README.md

 # `StayBnC: Your Next Destination Awaits 🌍`
-Staybnc is a full-stack web application inspired by the likes of Airbnb, designed to connect travlers with unique spots around the world.
+Staybnc is a full-stack web application inspired by the likes of Airbnb, designed to connect travelers with unique spots around the world.
 Whether you're looking for a cozy cabin in the woods or a luxurious penthouse in the city, StayBnC offers a diverse range of spots to cater to every travler's taste.

 **Live Site:** [StayBnC](https://endurotrak.onrender.com](http://staybnc.onrender.com)http://staybnc.onrender.com)